yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    docker images | grep hrp-data-query-service
    ```

-4. Run the hrp-data-query-service container, exposing the environmental USER with value docker to the container and skipping the first line.
+4. Run the hrp-data-query-service container, exposing the environmental USER with value "docker" to the container and skipping the first line.

    ```
    docker run \